 This comprehensive proposal is set to create a new village for Edinburgh, adjacent to Heriot Watt University.
 The new village will be an exemplar for sustainable development with its own identity and community.
-At a size of around 1,500 homes, it can support essential community facilities such as a new primary school, local shops, and a new public transport hub linked to the railway station.
+At a size of over 2,000 homes, it can support essential community facilities such as a new primary school, local shops, and a new public transport hub linked to the railway station.

 Proposal & Promotion

 This proposed new village to the south west of Edinburgh currently lies within the Edinburgh Green Belt directly adjacent Heriot Watt University and Research Park and Curriehill rail station.
 Having now invested in the promotion of this site, Wallace demonstrated that the scheme is effective and deliverable, creating much needed new homes and employment.

 The strategic development plan (SESplan) sets out a housing land requirement of 32,200 homes to 2024.
 In addition to the existing land supply and new allocations set out in the emerging local development plan (LDP), it is anticipated that there is a potential shortfall of housing land in excess of 7,000 homes up to 2019.
-The City of Edinburgh Council therefore needs to give further consideration to more allocations for sustainable development to meet the strategic housing requirements set out by SESplan.
+The City of Edinburgh Council therefore needs to consider more allocations for sustainable development to meet the strategic housing requirements set out by SESplan.
 This site provides an excellent opportunity to locate part of the strategic housing land requirement set by SESplan for Edinburgh in a sustainable location.

 One of the key benefits of the proposal is its sustainable location, being extremely well connected to Curriehill Rail Station, Hermiston Park & Ride and the exiting bus connections at the university.
-When taking account of education requirements the site can either be accommodated within the existing education infrastructure, or provide the required facilities or upgrades.
+When taking account of education requirements, the site can either be accommodated within the existing education infrastructure or provide the required facilities or upgrades.